jenniferyen/Cryptographically-Secure-File-Transfer/README.md

 ## Edge cases
 - Currently, the application does not handle cases where the client enters a path as an argument for a command.
 For example, you must change into a specific directory to remove files from that directory.
 	- The only command that process a path is CWD.

+## Encryption specifications
+- The session is initialized using hybrid encryption with RSA and AES-GCM (more on this in the login protocol session below).
+- Messages between the client and server are encrypted using AES in GCM mode.
+- When uploading a file to the server, files are encrypted using AES in GCM mode and a file key generated with password based key derivation.
+This file key is never sent to the server.
+- When downloading a file from the server, the file is decrypted with the filekey so that the client can read the plaintext.

+## Login protocol

+## Command protocol